Get the Relief

 Stuffy nose can occur because of an allergy, a cold, or a deviated septum.

-Both are incredibly uncomfortable conditions, but to determine what type of treatment you need it is important to get a correct diagnosis.
+Both sinusitis and allergy issues are incredibly uncomfortable conditions, but to determine what type of treatment you need it is important to get a correct diagnosis.
 Our plastic surgeon in NY and NJ can quickly diagnose the cause of your discomfort.
 Dr. Monica Tadros always spends enough time painstakingly assessing every patient.
 Only then can she determine whether sinus surgery is an option.

 Sinusitis is a common condition.
 About 35 million Americans have sinusitis every year.